Greta Hodgkinson: National Ballet of Canada

-Scheduled a few days before the pandemic shut down theatres throughout the world, her final performance was in the role of Marguerite in Frederick Ashton's Marguerite and Armand, partnered by Guillaume Côté.
-The ballet was acquired in her honour by Karen Kain and the National Ballet, as Greta Hodgkinson had expressed the desire to dance a new role rather than reprise a past one.
+A few days before the COVID-19 pandemic shut down theatres throughout the world, her final performance was in the role of Marguerite in Frederick Ashton's Marguerite and Armand, partnered by Guillaume Côté.
+The ballet was acquired in her honor by Karen Kain and the National Ballet, as Greta Hodgkinson had expressed the desire to dance a new role rather than reprise a past one.

 International Guest Artist

 As an International Guest Artist, Greta Hodgkinson performed in over 72 cities and 16 countries.
 She was invited to dance with the top major ballet companies, including the Mariinsky Ballet, Teatro alla Scala, The Royal Ballet, Stuttgart Ballet, The Australian Ballet, Munich Ballet and Teatro Comunale di Firenze.
-She has also appeared in many international galas in America, Asia and Europe including the Opening Gala of the Royal Opera House (London), the State Kremlin Palace (Moscow), Gala des Etoiles (Montreal), Stars of the 21st Century (Paris and Toronto) and the Opening Gala of Teatro alla Scala (Milan).
+She has also appeared in international galas in America, Asia, and Europe, including the Opening Gala of the Royal Opera House (London), the State Kremlin Palace (Moscow), Gala des Etoiles (Montreal), Stars of the 21st Century (Paris and Toronto) and the Opening Gala of Teatro alla Scala (Milan).

-In 2003, Ms. Hodgkinson appeared at The 10th World Ballet Festival in Tokyo, Japan, the world’s largest and most prestigious dance festival, where she performed with frequent partner Roberto Bolle, considered one of the greatest male dancers of his generation.
-Over their careers, they danced together in more than 26 cities worldwide and developed a much-celebrated partnership.
-The famed Japanese dancer from the Royal Ballet, Tetsuya Kumakawa, invited Ms. Hodgkinson to tour Japan dancing Swan Lake with him and his company, K-Ballet where they performed to critical acclaim.
-Apart from Mr. Bolle and Mr. Kumakawa, Ms. Hodgkinson was sought after by many renowned artists including Carlos Acosta, Marcelo Gomes, Guillaume Côté, Massimo Murru, Laurent Hilaire, Federico Bonelli, Robert Tewsley, Zdenek Konvalina, Jason Reilly, Evan McKie, Steven McRae and Matthew Golding.
+In 2003, Hodgkinson appeared at The 10th World Ballet Festival in Tokyo, Japan, the world’s largest and most prestigious dance festival, where she performed with frequent partner Roberto Bolle.
+Over their careers, they danced together in more than 26 cities worldwide.
+Tetsuya Kumakawa invited Hodgkinson to tour Japan dancing Swan Lake with him and his company, K-Ballet.
+Apart from Bolle and Kumakawa, Hodgkinson was sought after by many renowned artists including Carlos Acosta, Marcelo Gomes, Guillaume Côté, Massimo Murru, Laurent Hilaire, Federico Bonelli, Robert Tewsley, Zdenek Konvalina, Jason Reilly, Evan McKie, Steven McRae and Matthew Golding.

-Dancer and choreographer Guillaume Côté and his Muse, prima ballerina Greta Hodgkinson, at the chat following the premiere of Guillaume Côté's Crypto at Festival des Arts de Saint-Sauveur on July 31, 2019.
+Dancer and choreographer Guillaume Côté and prima ballerina Greta Hodgkinson, at the chat following the premiere of Guillaume Côté's Crypto at Festival des Arts de Saint-Sauveur on July 31, 2019.